ineffectualproperty/ineffectualproperty.github.io/_posts/2015-05-20-sharing-economy-and-externalization-of-costs.md

 Recent marginalizations with a focus on profit have been shoehorned into a model which was based on egalitarianism, not McDonaldization"

 consumer added value
-+ credit cards providing fraud protection
++credit cards providing fraud protection

 overhead/tax
-+ regulatory compliance
++regulatory compliance
-+ kyc/aml
++kyc/aml
-+ artificial scarcity
++artificial scarcity
-+